otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 its functionalities unavailable (by temporarily or indefinitely disrupting the service).

-// TODO: add here versions

 This specification aims to support future OTR versions.
 Because of that, the Prekey Server should support multiple Prekey Messages from different/future OTR versions, starting with the current version, 4.
+Each message defined in this document, will, therefore, advertise which version is using.

 ## Security Properties

 OTRv4 states the need for a service provider that stores key material used in a deniable trust establishment for offline conversations.
-This service provider is the Prekey Server, as establish in this specification.
+This service provider is the Prekey Server, as established in this specification.

-There are three things that should be uploaded to the Prekey Server: Client Profiles, Prekey profiles and Prekey Messages.
+There are three things that should be uploaded to the Prekey Server: Client Profiles, Prekey Profiles and Prekey Messages.
 They are needed for starting a non-interactive DAKE.
-Prekey Profiles are needed as if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the Publisher's device) the publisher's long-term secret key, and be able to decrypt messages.
+Prekey Profiles are needed as if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the publisher's device) the publisher's long-term secret key, and be able to decrypt messages.
 The publisher will never see the messages, and the adversary will be able to decrypt them.
 Moreover, since long-term keys are usually meant to last for years, a long time may pass